 This type of adoption occurs when the authorized agency completely fills out a comprehensive home study report and then goes on to file a petition in the Juvenile and Domestic Relations Court for approval and granting of custody to the potential adoptive guardians.
 The court is tasked to review the collateral materials and the home study report to find out whether the requirements of the law have all been met, approves the parent consent, and grants custody to the adoptive guardians.
 In case of denial via a court’s decision, they can decide to appeal by filing a petition in the Circuit Court.

 An interstate adoption must meet the requirements of the ICPC.
 The only exception is if a specific family member is pursuing adoption of the child.
 An interstate adoption is complex and involves very detailed information.

 With an international adoption, certain laws must be met from the couple's country of origin.
 Once complete, prospective adoptive parents are given the opportunity to re-adopt the child in their home state.

 Adult adoption involves the adoption of persons aged 18 years or more when the adoption petition is being filed.
 In this situation, the agency is also involved as soon as the adoption petition is filed in the Circuit Court.

 When it comes to stepparent adoptions in Virginia, the spouse of an adoptive or birth parent is adopting the child.
 In this case, consent has either been obtained or isn’t needed at all.
-Furthermore, an investigation is only likely to happen if the court concludes that it is indispensable, way before adoption is completed.
+Furthermore, an investigation is only likely to happen if the court concludes that it is indispensable, way before an adoption is completed.
 Should the court decide that an investigation is vital; the agency is included in the adoption petition, in the Circuit Court.

 Stepparent adoption is one of the most common types of adoptions in Virginia.
 Although it usually involves multiple steps, they can all be executed with the assistance of an attorney.
 The initial step usually involves addressing the rights of the birth parent.
 Some biological parents may be willing and ready to consent adoption of their child, but others are not.